 The Lost Bus - Filmed in Ruidoso: Cinematic Location, Real Resilience

-Though the story is set in California, much of the movie was filmed right here in New Mexico.
-Ruidoso’s soaring pines, winding mountain roads, and even the Midtown district provided the perfect backdrop for some of the film’s most gripping moments.
-Additional filming took place in Santa Fe, Española, Truchas, and Glorieta, where New Mexico’s varied landscapes helped recreate the desperate escape at the heart of the story.
+Though the story unfolds in California, much of the movie was filmed right here in New Mexico.
+Ruidoso’s soaring pines, winding mountain roads, and even parts of Midtown provided the perfect backdrop for several of the film’s most intense scenes.
+Additional filming took place in Santa Fe, Española, Truchas, and Glorieta, where New Mexico’s diverse landscapes helped recreate the desperate escape at the heart of the story.

-For visitors, exploring Ruidoso is a chance to see the landscapes that drew filmmakers here.
-Hike Lincoln National Forest trails, drive scenic routes through the Sacramento Mountains, or shop and dine in Ruidoso, where scenes were filmed.
+For visitors, exploring Ruidoso is a chance to step into the landscapes that brought The Lost Bus to life.
+Hike Lincoln National Forest trails, drive scenic routes through the Sacramento Mountains, or shop and dine in Midtown Ruidoso, where key moments were filmed.
 Everywhere you go, the cinematic scenery adds a new layer of appreciation to the village’s natural beauty.

 The story also resonates close to home.
-Ruidoso knows the heartbreak of wildfire and the resilience required to recover from it.
-That lived experience makes the film especially poignant here, reminding us not only of the risks of mountain living but also of the courage and compassion that emerge when a community pulls together.
-By visiting, you’re not only exploring film locations — you’re supporting a mountain village that continues to thrive.
+Ruidoso knows the heartbreak of wildfire—and the resilience it takes to recover.
+That lived experience makes the film especially poignant here, reminding viewers not only of the risks of mountain living but also of the courage and compassion that arise when a community pulls together.

-New Mexico’s thriving film industry, fueled by state incentives and a wealth of skilled crew, continues to draw high-profile productions.
-For Ruidoso, the spotlight of The Lost Bus highlights not only our stunning landscapes but also our enduring spirit.
+New Mexico’s thriving film industry—powered by state incentives, experienced local crews, and unmatched scenery—continues to draw high-profile productions.
+For Ruidoso, the spotlight of The Lost Bus shines on both the village’s breathtaking landscapes and its enduring spirit.

 Cozy up in a cabin, take in the fall foliage, and stream The Lost Bus as you look out over the very cinematic landscapes that helped bring it to life.